PurdueECE/action-foreach/README.md

 # Action Foreach
 This action will run a specified job on a list of repos.
 It accomplishes this by cloning the specified repos into a single repo and creating a workflow file where a specified job is created for each repo in the list.

+IMPORTANT: this action will push a new commit with workflow files for each repo.
+If the workflow that calls foreach is triggered by this new commit, an infinite recursion will occur.
+Therefore, please ensure that the workflow that calls this action is not triggered by the new commit.
+It is recommended to set the trigger to `workflow_dispatch` or `schedule`.
+Please see the [documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for more details.

 # Usage
 ```yaml
 - uses: PurdueECE/action-foreach@master